Proposals in the sales process

 Advantage if you are the first

-What happens if you send your quote the same day?
+What happens if you send your proposal the same day?
 Could it be that you seem desperate and seem like you have nothing to do?
 Well, it depends.
 If you cannot devote a lot of time and attention to your proposal, I would definitely advise against it.
 But if you come up with a well-founded and enthusiastic proposal that same day, you will certainly make an impression.
-In fact, your quotation will become "the norm" from that moment on and will be compared with the other quotations.
+In fact, your proposal will become "the norm" from that moment on and will be compared with the other proposals.
 Is the time factor a bottleneck for you?
-There are smart quotation tools with which you can quickly and clearly make an irresistible proposal.
+There are smart proposal tools with which you can quickly and clearly make an irresistible proposal.
 All you have to do is grab your notes and you're good to go!

 Benefit of the latter

 You don't have to be afraid of appearing indifferent or arrogant, as long as you pack the late date of your proposal well.
 Indicate that your proposal took a bit longer because you first wanted to devise a custom solution.
 You work carefully, you weigh all the pros and cons and that is something that every customer likes to read!